 Custody Evaluation Reports will be lodged with the Court within ninety (90) days of the date such investigation has commenced (120 days if one party resides outside the county).
 The "commencement date" for a report by a private psychological expert shall be when the parties have paid the required deposit/retainer and submitted any required paperwork.

 Custody Evaluation Reports are confidential and shall be distributed to parties, attorneys, experts, and the Court.
 The report, or any portions thereof, shall not be shown or distributed to any other person or used or attached to any document filed with the Court, except as authorized by the Court.
 Upon a request by the evaluator or a party, the Court may make additional and/or more limited restrictions regarding the release and distribution of the report.
 The Court shall impose sanctions for any unauthorized distribution or use of the report.

-- 3. Complaints or Requests for Change of Private Evaluator: An evaluator may only be disqualified or removed at the request of a party on grounds that are similar to the disqualification or removal of a judicial officer, referee or arbitrator (CCP § 170.1).
+3. Complaints or Requests for Change of Private Evaluator:

+An evaluator may only be disqualified or removed at the request of a party on grounds that are similar to the disqualification or removal of a judicial officer, referee or arbitrator (Code of Civil Procedure § 170.1).

 An evaluator may decline appointment.
 Once appointed, an evaluator may petition the Court for withdrawal by submitting a letter to the Court, with copies to counsel and/or self-represented parties.
 The letter shall state the reasons for the request for withdrawal.
 The Court shall thereafter set a hearing to determine whether the request will be granted and if granted, to appoint a new evaluator.

 A party with a grievance regarding an evaluator shall first meet with the evaluator to attempt to resolve the issue, if the evaluator is willing to meet.
 If the evaluator is not willing to meet, or if after meeting with the evaluator, the grievance is unresolved, complaints regarding an evaluator shall be directed to the Family Law Judicial Officer who is or has been hearing the case.
-The complaint shall be in writing and should set forth the case name, number and the nature of the - 4.
-Contact with Private Child Custody Evaluator: No party, attorney, or the Court is permitted to have any ex parte contact with the assigned child custody evaluator about the pending case, except as directed by the child custody evaluator during the custody evaluation procedure.

-complaint, including all the facts and circumstances with as much clarity and specificity as possible.
+The complaint shall be in writing and should set forth the case name, number and the nature of the complaint, including all the facts and circumstances with as much clarity and specificity as possible.